-For each mortgage, figure your average balance by adding your monthly closing or average
+For each mortgage, figure your average balance by adding your monthly closing or average balances and dividing that total by the number of months the home secured by that mortgage was a qualified home during the year.

 If your lender can give you your average balance for the year, you can use that amount.